depthbomb/RaffleRunner/README.md

 - Honeypot/trap detection
 - Logging to a file
-- Handling of specific scenarios (such as a banned account)

 These are features that will be included in the full release of RaffleRunner.